abirharrasse/Assortment-Optimization/README.md

 ## Getting Started

 To explore the code, solutions, and examples, feel free to clone this repository.
-You can access the detailed research report in the `A Comprehensive Study of Assortment Optimization with Substitution and Uncertainty: Introducing a Machine Learning Heuristic` file.
+You can access [the detailed research report](https://hal.science/hal-04182275).

 ## Citation